MRRazvi/blockchain-development/README.md

 Blockchain is future of development, it provides downtime free, censorship free, fraud free system so you can easily build any application where trust is one of the big issue.

+**Pros**
+- Revolutionary technology
+- Distributed system
+- Learning
+  - Cryptography
+  - Security
+  - Economics
+  - Finance
+  - Game Theory
+- High Demand
+- Remote Opportunities
+- High Salary
+- High Performance
+- Low Cost
+- Low Risk
+- Low Maintenance

+**Cons**
+- High Responsibility
+- Industry Trend

+===

-***How you can take this guide more efficiently?***
+**_How you can take this guide more efficiently?_**

 As name suggested its roadmap, so I will just tell you which topics you need to know in which order.
-So just search that topic on internet and learn those.
+So just search that topic on internet and learn those._

 ## Prerequisites
 - Frontend